Search

 Guide to Choosing the Best Solid Dosage Formulation for Your Supplement

 Solid dosage forms, such as tablets and capsules, offer unique advantages compared to other delivery forms like gummies, candies, liquids, powders, and oral strips.
-These forms continue to grow in popularity; in fact, the global market for oral solid dosage forms, including pharmaceuticals, was valued at $524.6 billion in 2021 and is projected to exceed $1.03 trillion by 2032, with a compounded annual growth rate (CAGR) of 6.4%.
+These forms continue to grow in popularity; the global market for oral solid dosage forms, including pharmaceuticals, was valued at $524.6 billion in 2021 and is projected to exceed $1.03 trillion by 2032, with a compounded annual growth rate (CAGR) of 6.4%.

 This article will explore the various solid dosage formulation options and help you determine which might be the best fit for your dietary supplements.